Elected Positions

 Lead Negotiator (Executive Board)

 Role: The Lead Negotiator is responsible for working directly with GME and labor relations to negotiate the contract and grievances in partnership with the Negotiation and Grievance teams.
-The negotiator also coordinates the RFPU-NW’s responses with the legal counsel.
+The negotiator also coordinates the RFPU/CIR’s responses with the legal counsel.

 Compensation: During open negotiations, twice the chief stipend rate per month.
 During non-negotiation, the chief stipend rate per month